 For more information please read the event summary, which will be updated with commissioners' responses to how they plan to take people's feedback forward, in due course.

 Between October 2018 and September 2019 City and Hackney residents are able to have their say on future of health and care services in the area.
 A number of events, surveys and focus groups have been taking place to gather people's views on what the NHS Long Term Plan should look like locally.
-A collated report of findings will be published here in September.
-In the meantime you can click on the links below to read more about what we've learnt so far:
+You can click on the links below to read more about what we've learnt so far:

 Let's Talk about Stroke Services